Brett Lewis: Career

 Brett Lewis and I first began developing this project about five years ago.
 It began years before then when Brett had the idea of doing a Russian-based Superman story.
 This was probably 1993 or so.

 The series had a turbulent publishing history, first announced as an 8-issue limited series for DC Comics' Vertigo imprint, then moved under Wildstorm while being cut to six and, eventually, five issues.
 The series concluded with a 40-page special two years after issue #5.

+Personal life

+Lewis was assaulted in 2009 and suffered traumatic brain injury, which still causes him severe health problems, including a series of cranial and brain surgeries.
+His family and friends have set up a GoFundMe to help with the treatment.
+The last post was from August 2024 but after that there are no news or posts on any social media about the current state of the author.